Myers-Briggs INTRO (Part 2b)

 VALUE: Observing admired leaders, we can see that good comm. judgment is very important to their success.

-For example, knowing what
+EXP: knowing what

-can be done at Level 2, versus what must be done Level 5 – & doing it – is a sign of sound leadership instinct, as well as knowing what to expect in personal relationships.
+can be done at Level 2, versus what must be done at Level 5 – & doing it – is a sign of sound leadership instinct, as well as knowing what to expect in personal relationships.

-8. Re.
+9. Re.
 PMES Categories

-MENTAL: Talking about facts, helpful tips, ideas, non-controversial beliefs, plans & strategies, as in professional conversations.
+✒︎MENTAL: Talking about facts, helpful tips, ideas, non-controversial beliefs, plans & strategies, as in professional conversations.
 Unfortunately, some people go out of their way to be the ‘best’ at it, so that no one is smarter, wittier or more knowledgeable, & they never have to be wrong.

 The distance between the first two levels is relatively short.
 Polite conversation can turn into a mentally stimulating one very quickly & then collapse back into small talk or none at all – without discomfort.
 Except for conversations with a controlling know-it-all, these two levels are safe.

-EMOTIONAL: Here talk is about aspirations, fears, wants, needs & joys.
+✒︎EMOTIONAL: Here talk is about aspirations, fears, wants, needs & joys.
 Sometimes eyes well up, lips quiver, & the voice chokes.
 Other times those same eyes light up, heart pounds & words flow with joy, or fail from awe.

 • The distance between #1 & 2 AND #3 is rather wide, because #3 requires intimacy, transparency, trust & vulnerability.
 Most of us are afraid of being wrong or looking foolish, & absolutely terrified of rejection.

 Participating at this level opens us to possible rejection, hurt & being scarred.
-Over-all, this level is easier for women to navigate, partly expressing emotions is more socially acceptable, & because a portion of women’s Corpus Callosum is thicker than men’s, perhaps allowing more access across the hemispheres emotions to be verbalized (MORE….)
+Over-all, this level is easier for women to navigate, partly because expressing emotions is more socially acceptable, & because a portion of women’s Corpus Callosum is thicker than men’s, perhaps allowing more access across the hemispheres emotions to be verbalized (MORE….)

-SPIRITUAL.
+✒︎SPIRITUAL.
 This is the hardest to identify & describe, not only because our culture is so secular, but because few people are willing to drop down into the level of faith – for themselves – much less to speak of it to others.

 It melts away push-pull, give-take win-lose, me-you.
 There are no distortions from emotional mental or social games, allowing for the highest level of resonance, creating an energetic embrace that sustains & heals.